SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Every nonfatal mistake is an opportunity to learn better.
 (Maybe even the fatal ones too, but in a theology-dependent way.)"
 - "[Schadenfreude pie](https://whatever.scalzi.com/2006/09/26/how-to-make-a-schadenfreude-pie/) is a shameful taste to acquire."  (__NB:__ Yeah, I know [Scalzi and family did it](https://whatever.scalzi.com/2006/09/26/how-to-make-a-schadenfreude-pie/).
 But they did it ironically, and brilliantly.
 That's not what I mean here.)
 - "Interpretation is an active choice that you _must_ make, lest the world make an unsavory choice for you."
-- "Oh, I'm just braiding the tassels on the lunatic fringe."
+- "Who, me?
+Oh, I'm just braiding the tassels on the lunatic fringe."
 - "Clutch those pearls any harder, you're gonna strangle yourself."
 - "Guessing is easy&hellip; but _stupid._  Estimating is hard."
 - "Assassin?
 No&hellip; more like freelance [psychopomp](https://en.wikipedia.org/wiki/Psychopomp)."